dzoba/JacBot/README.md

 # JacBot

-The effevescent Campfire attendant for the Trifecta.
+The effervescent Campfire attendant for the Trifecta.

 # Hubot